AdobeDocs/commerce-learn.en/help/backend-development/pt-query-digest.md

 ---
-title: Learn how Percona Toolkit pt-query-digest works and why it is used
+title: Learn how the Percona Toolkit pt-query-digest works and why it is used
-description: Aanalyze MySQL queries from slow, general, and binary log files.
+description: Analyze MySQL queries from slow, general, and binary log files.
 It can also analyze queries from `SHOW PROCESSLIST` and MySQL protocol data from tcpdump.
 kt: 13846
 doc-type: video
 activity: use